ijborda/astrie/README.md

 Use [Astrie](http://imarijoyborda.com/nasa-api/) to see and learn about NASA's beautiful APOD (Astronomy Picture of the Day) in any day.

+My motivation: I'm a space fan.
+I love how wide and mysterious the universe is, and I'm always amazed by NASA'S APOD.
+I love viewing the APOD daily online and read about it.
+But the sites that supports APOD often are not minimalist, and looks dull.
+Takes away the exitement of space to be honest.
+There is also no on the go way to see the APOD on other dates quickly.
+So, I created this minimalist and good looking site to see the daily APOD in a beatiful way and to allow fast checking out of APOD on other dates.

 Link to project:[http://imarijoyborda.com/nasa-api/](http://imarijoyborda.com/nasa-api/).

 ![Screenshot of Site - 1](assets/readme/readme-1.png)